 Before the end of February I will be off to London to meet with investors and then we begin production within a few weeks after that!!
 Keep checking back and join us on social media....also, your comments are very welcome here on this blog!

 Okay, it's been way too long since I posted anything and for that I deeply apologize.
 I realize it's been almost a year and that is completely unforgivable.
 But here's the thing...the intern graduated (yes, I did my best to stop it, but you can't keep a good woman down!)
 Oh, and I've actually been working.
 My dear loyal readers, things have been popping around here.
 First of all, I've finished a few new scripts.
 Second, last fall I met up with one of my heroes from long ago.
 David J. Willett, president of Associated Newspapers, owned the newspapers that I read when I was in high school.
 He also wrote a column that I read often.
 He also has produced Detroit television programs.
 Well, last fall we met and immediately realized that we shared a love of storytelling....I mean we both REALLY LOVE STORYTELLING.
 We love it so much that if we're not stopped we will literally tell stories for days on end with no food, water, or rest.

 So, where did this lead?
-Well, we decided to become partners--a first for us both.
-We are now co-executive producers at Three Socks Media, LLC.
+David has agreed to be a consultant and a producer on the first project.
 That means our family has gotten bigger.
 David brought with him some wonderful people such as Director Brad Graham and former Detroit Free Press Writer, Keith Gave.
 (In addition, together he and I had lunch with Jane Goodall, an amazing experience!
 And that's just the start of the adventures we've had.)
 We've had a wonderful time developing our plans for the company and you're going to be amazed at what we do in 2019 and into 2020.

 There are only great things ahead and I promise that I will keep you all updated from this point forward on a more regular basis.
 I'll start sharing more details over the coming weeks. :-)